TalhaJ27/-Synchronous-API-mashup/README.md

 This means if we have Requests A and B, Request A must finish (received response) before Request B begins.

+# Insominia Screenshots
+To Display HTTP requests and response I used insomnia.

 # Notes:
 This project was made with some restrictions in mind
 -  When a end user visits the home page, your server send them a form to fill out.